Leadership & Teachers

 Director of Operations

-Kat Patschke is a seasoned operations leader with six years of experience in an IB Charter School and over a decade in program and team management.
-She holds an MBA and a Bachelor’s Degree in Youth and Community Studies with a minor in Business from the University of Texas at Austin.
+Kat Patschke is a seasoned operations leader with six years of experience in an IB World School and over a decade in program and team management.
+She holds an MBA and a Bachelor’s Degree in Youth and Community Studies with a minor in Business from the University of Texas at Austin.In her previous roles, Kat was responsible for spearheading the development of vast programs carefully designed to enhance the learning experience for students through creative thinking and relationship building.

 She lives with her husband, two sons, two dogs, and two cats in Liberty Hill.
 In her spare time, Kat enjoys watching her sons play various sports, completing DIY home projects, and snuggling with her pets.